feathersjs-ecosystem/feathers-vuex/docs/feathers-vuex-forms.md

 import { XSelect } from '@rovit/x-select'
-import PermissionSelect from '../PermissionSelect/PermissionSelect' import { models, useFind } from 'feathers-vuex' import { computed, ref } from '@vue/composition-api'
-import keyBy from 'lodash/keyBy' import capitalize from 'voca/capitalize' import useVuelidate from '@vuelidate/core'
+import PermissionSelect from '../PermissionSelect/PermissionSelect' import { models, useFind } from 'feathers-vuex' import { computed, ref } from 'vue' import keyBy from 'lodash/keyBy' import capitalize from 'voca/capitalize' import useVuelidate from '@vuelidate/core'